 Can Pea Protein Cause Allergies?

 This is a common question we get asked all the time because it is one of the top myths about pea protein.
-Good news: pea protein is free from common food allergens.
+Good news: pea protein powders are free from common food allergens.
 You won’t find dairy, gluten, soy, eggs, nuts or corn in pea protein, making it a natural choice.
 In fact, our pea protein enjoys a 98 percent digestibility rating, meaning it is easy to digest for those who are prone to stomach upset.

 Can Pea Protein Cause Headaches?